Punjab House, Murree

-Punjab House, formerly known as Circuit House, is a mansion and resort building in Murree, Rawalpindi-Islamabad, Pakistan.
-It has been used by the Government of Punjab, Pakistan, Government of Pakistan for Chief Minister's annexe, for government official meetings, as banquet, and as a state guest house.
+Punjab House, formerly known as Circuit House, is a mansion and resort building in Murree, near Rawalpindi-Islamabad, Pakistan.
+It has been used by the Government of Punjab and Government of Pakistan for Chief Minister's annexe, for government official meetings, as banquet hall, and as state guest house.

 History

 Punjab House was founded in 1937 as Circuit House.
-It was further developed when Manzoor Wattoo was Chief Minister of Punjab, Pakistan.
+It was further developed when Manzoor Wattoo was chief minister of Punjab.

 In 2003, it was renamed as Punjab House.

-In 2019, it was announced that Punjab House Murree would be converted into a university.
+In 2019, it was announced that Punjab House would be converted into a university.

 Building

 Punjab House has three floors.
 The top floor is the VVIP floor with master bedroom and suite, the second floor has four executive suites, and the ground floor has a reception hall, two bedrooms and a large waiting lounge.

 It has six executive suites overall and a VVIP floor with a master bedroom and suite spread over 10000 sqft.
 The master suite has drawing room, walk-in closet, luxury bathroom, balcony and a big kitchen.
 The foyer of the annexe has most expensive chandelier and the furniture has been provided by top designers in Pakistan.
 It is centrally air conditioned.
 It has approximately 100 employees.